DreamSpoon/KidRidicarus/README.md

 Mario will be able to play in his world, in Metroid world and Kid Icarus world.
 Likewise with Samus and the Kid.

+### Current State of Affairs:

+* Mario can do all the regular stuff, even ducking, but ducking under things and then squeezing by is not implemented.

+* Flagpole recently implemented.
+Full end of level stuff not done.

+* Next stuff to add is end level You Win! screen, dying when falling out of level, squeezing out of tight spaces when unducking, warping down pipes.

 ### Process:

 Using [Brent Aureli's SMB code](https://github.com/BrentAureli/SuperMario) (retrieved about Oct 17, 2018) as a starting point, modify as needed.